-All the contracts entered with the customers consists of a single performance obligation thereby the consideration allocated to the performance obligation is based on standalone selling prices.
+All the contracts entered with the customers consists of a single performance obligation thereby the consideration allocated to the performance obligation

 Revenue is recognised upon transfer of control of retail, residential and commercial units to customers for an amount that reflects the consideration which the Company expects to receive in exchange for those units.
-The trigger for revenue recognition is normally completion of the project or receipt of approvals on completion from relevant authorities or intimation to the customer of completion, post which the contract becomes non-cancellable by the parties.
+The trigger for revenue recognition is normally completion of the project or receipt of approvals on completion from relevant authorities or intimation to the customer of completion, post which the contract becomes non-cancellable by the

 License fees and rental income is recognised on time proportionate basis over the period of the rent.
 Rental income earned from letting of space at the properties is recognised in the period in which the performance obligation is satisfied.